Part II

 Resonance: Depth Beneath Form

-As metaphor, this faintly echoes how this book speaks of the Void—an inexhaustible depth from which form briefly appears and into which it dissolves—while the quantum vacuum remains a strictly physical construct.
+Used metaphorically, this faintly echoes how this book speaks of the Void—an inexhaustible depth from which form briefly appears and into which it dissolves—while the Quantum Vacuum remains a strictly physical construct.
 It reminds us that emergence and release share the same cradle.

 Symmetry and Symmetry-Breaking: How Pattern Becomes Particular